-In addition, these generators are also credited for lost opportunity costs if the five minute real-time LMP at the generator's bus is higher than its offer corresponding to the level of output requested by PJM.
+In addition, these generators are also credited for lost opportunity costs if the five minute realtime LMP at the generator's bus is higher than its offer corresponding to the level of output requested by PJM.
 Pool-scheduled generators are credited in the same manner as described in Section 5.2.6.1, and self-scheduled generators are credited in the same manner as described in Section 5.2.6.2.

-Generators operating as synchronous condensers for the purpose of maintaining reactive reliability at the request of PJM, are credited for each five minute interval of condensing an amount equal to the higher of: 1) the Synchronized Reserve Market Clearing Price for the five minute interval divided by 12 multiplied by the amount of synchronized reserve provided (i.e., economic maximum limit of the unit); or 2) the sum of the unit's offered cost to condense, energy use cost, start-up cost, and the unit-specific lost opportunity cost of the resource supplying the increment of Synchronized Reserve divided by 12.
+Generators operating as synchronous condensers for the purpose of maintaining reactive reliability at the request of PJM, are credited for each five minute interval of condensing an amount equal to the higher of: 1) the Synchronized Reserve Market Clearing Price for the five minute interval divided by 12 multiplied by the amount of synchronized reserve provided (i.e., economic maximum limit of the unit); or 2) the sum of the unit's offered Condense Energy Use cost, Condense Start-up Cost, and the unit-specific lost opportunity cost of the resource supplying the increment of Synchronized Reserve divided by 12.

-- PJM retrieves the following information: - o dispatcher generation scheduling and operations logs - o resource offer data - o hourly scheduled MWh for generation offers cleared in day-ahead market - o state estimator generation MWh - o five minute revenue meter generation MW values from PJM Power Meter, if available - o state estimator or telemetry generation MW, scaled to match hourly revenue meter generation MWh from PJM Power Meter as described in Section 1A of this PJM Manual) - o hourly scheduled MWh for InSchedule "Generation" contracts, if applicable - o generator hourly day-ahead LMPs - o five minute real-time LMPs - o assigned regulation MW, performance scores and marginal benefit factors - o assigned synchronized reserve MW - o maximum facility output MW from Generation Interconnection Agreement - PJM sums the reactive services credits for all generating resources for each PJM Member.
+- PJM retrieves the following information: - dispatcher generation scheduling and operations logs - · resource offer data - hourly scheduled MWh for generation offers cleared in day-ahead market - state estimator generation MWh - five minute revenue meter generation MW values from PJM Power Meter, if available - state estimator or telemetry generation MW, scaled to match hourly revenue meter generation MWh from PJM Power Meter as described in Section 1A of this PJM Manual) - hourly scheduled MWh for InSchedule "Generation" contracts, if applicable

+- generator hourly day-ahead LMPs - five minute real-time LMPs - assigned regulation MW, performance scores and marginal benefit factors - assigned synchronized reserve MW - maximum facility output MW from Generator Interconnection Agreements - PJM sums the reactive services credits for all generating resources for each PJM Member.